Firewall (film)

 Firewall is a 2006 action thriller film directed by Richard Loncraine and written by Joe Forte.
-The film stars Harrison Ford as a banker who is forced by criminals, led by Paul Bettany, to help them steal $100 million, with Virginia Madsen, Mary Lynn Rajskub, Robert Patrick, Robert Forster, and Alan Arkin.
+The film stars Harrison Ford as a chief of security who is forced by criminals, led by Paul Bettany, to help them steal $100 million, with Virginia Madsen, Mary Lynn Rajskub, Robert Patrick, Robert Forster, and Alan Arkin.
 It was initially titled The Wrong Element and was going to be directed by Mark Pellington, but he left production in August 2004 after the death of his wife.
 Loncraine replaced him two months later.

-Firewall received negative reviews from critics with criticism for its plot and editing, with some comparing it unfavorably to James Bond.
-It grossed almost $83 million at the box office.
+Firewall received negative reviews from critics with criticism for its plot and editing.
+It was a commercial disappointment, grossing almost $83 million at the box office against a budget of $50 million.

 Plot

 Jack Stanfield is chief of security of Landrock Pacific Bank in downtown Seattle.
 He is visited by a collection agency, claiming he owes $95,000 to their online gambling site.
-Believing the incident is due to an identity theft, Jack entrusts a colleague Harry Romano to take care of the claim.
-He goes out for a drink with Harry who introduces him to Bill Cox, a potential partner.
-After they leave, Cox follows Jack into his car and forces him to drive home at gunpoint.
-At home, Jack finds his wife Beth and two children unharmed, but under surveillance by Cox's henchmen.
+Believing the incident is due to an identity theft, Jack entrusts his colleague Harry Romano to take care of the claim.
+Jack goes out for a drink with Harry who introduces him to Bill Cox, a potential partner.
+After they leave, Cox climbs into Jack's car and forces him at gunpoint to drive home.
+There, Jack finds his wife Beth and two children unharmed, but under surveillance by Cox's henchmen.

-The next morning, Jack is given instruction to transfer $10,000 each from the bank's 10,000 largest depositors – $100 million total – to Cox's bank account.
-Cox rigs Jack with a camera and microphone to make sure he cannot ask for help without them knowing.

-At Landrock Bank, Cox visits Jack, reintroducing himself as Bill Redmond, a potential partner.
-Cox asks Jack to give him a tour of the bank's security system.
-On the way back home, Jack attempts to bribe a henchman to betray Cox, but Cox kills the henchman.
+The next morning, Jack is instructed to transfer $10,000 from each of the bank's 10,000 largest depositors – $100 million total – to Cox's offshore accounts.
+Cox rigs him with a camera and microphone to hinder his ability to ask anyone for help.
+At Landrock Bank, Cox visits Jack under the alias Bill Redmond, requesting a tour of the bank's security system.
+On the way back home, Jack attempts to bribe a henchman to betray Cox, who then kills the henchman.
 At home, Jack attempts an escape with his family, but his attempt is foiled.
-In retaliation, Cox gives Jack's son Andy a cookie containing nut products, sending him into an anaphylactic shock.
-Cox withholds the treatment (an EpiPen), until Jack acquiesces to their plan.
+In retaliation, Cox gives Jack's son Andy a cookie containing nut products, sending him into anaphylactic shock.
+Cox withholds the treatment, an EpiPen, until Jack acquiesces to their plan.